abbyazari/abbyazari.github.io/_pages/join.md

   - your CV or résumé
   - a copy of your unofficial transcripts

+ Applications are reviewed on a rolling basis before the semester start; a response is not guaranteed.

 ### Graduate Students

   I am no longer recruiting for graduate students to enter in Fall 2025; please check back here for an update on Fall 2026 recruitment in mid summer.